 The gardens are superb; there's really no other way to describe them.
 There are a lovely variety of trees, shrubs, and flowering plants, which combine with a lake and gently flowing stream to set off the manor house beautifully.

 The Museum, which is situated in the historic stable buildings, boasts a wealth of royal memorabilia, including a number of motor cars used by the Royal family, plus the old estate fire engine, and quite a number of photos of past and present royals at home at Sandringham over the years.
 You will also see some of the many gifts given to Her Majesty the Queen on her overseas state visits over the years.

-The house is set in a huge estate of 20,000 acres, of which 600 acres makes up Sandringham Country Park.
-The Country Park is open to visitors year round, at no charge.
+The house is set in a huge estate of 20,000 acres, of which 600 acres make up Sandringham Country Park.
+The Country Park is open to visitors year-round, at no charge.
 There are two signposted nature trails and a large number of woodland paths to explore.
 Or, if you don't fancy the exertion, you can take one of the regular tractor tours throughout the main tourist season (charge applies).

 Attraction Type: Historic House

 Location: On the B1440, signposted from the A148 and A149, 3 miles south of Dersingham.
 Plentiful parking available.

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.

 Find other attractions tagged with: